Charly2312/ip/docs/README.md

 --------------------------------------------------
 Got it.
 I've added this task:
   [E][ ]  go nus (from: 11am to: 1pm)
-Now you have 1 task in the list.
+Now you have 2 tasks in the list.
 --------------------------------------------------
 ```

 Input_2:
 ```
-/event holiday /from 1st April /to 2nd April
+event holiday /from 1st April /to 2nd April
 ```

 Outcome_2: